Vyemar/MavTutoring/README.md

 - **Tutor Performance Reports**: Track the number of sessions, ratings, and feedback for tutors.
 - **Student Attendance Reports**: Monitor attendance patterns and engagement.
-- **Custom Reports**: Admins can generate reports based on specific criteria.

 ### 6. **User Management**

-- **Profile Management**: Admins can manage user profiles for both tutors and students.
+- **Account Management**: Admins can manage user accounts for both tutors and students.
-- **Account Verification**: Admins verify tutor profiles before activation.
 - **Role Assignment**: Admins can assign or modify roles (Admin, Tutor, Student).
-- **ID Card Management**: Admins can issue and manage ID cards for users.

 ### 7. **Additional Features**